-We welcome anyone who can bring skills and life experiences, and encourage applications from people from all communities and backgrounds.
+We welcome anyone who can bring skills, time or life experiences.
+We encourage applications from people from all communities and backgrounds.
 If you’re over 16, you can volunteer with us.
-We also have volunteer opportunities for people from the age of 14, in these cases you’ll need parental/guardian consent.

 Support and training

-We’ll provide training to help you in your volunteer role, reimburse you for out of pocket expenses, and our staff will give you regular support.
+We’ll provide training to help you in your volunteer role, reimburse you for out of pocket travel expenses, and you will be provided with regular support.

 How to apply

 If you’d like to find out more about becoming a volunteer at the Trust, please use the drop down box on the left hand side to open the expression of interest form and complete.

 Post: Volunteer services, South West Yorkshire Partnership NHS Foundation Trust, Fieldhead Hospital, Ouchthorpe Lane, Wakefield, WF1 3SP